-Some of the popish writers themselves own, that this people never submitted to the church of Rome.
+Some of the popish writers themselves own, that this seople never submitted to the church of Rome.
+One of he popish writers, speaking of the Waldenses, says, The series of the Waldenses is the oldest heresy in the world.
+It is supposed that they first betook themselves to this aloce among the mountains, to hide themselves from the Some of the popish writers themselves own, that this people never submitted to the church of Rome.
 One of the popish writers, speaking of the Waldenses, says, The heresy of the Waldenses is the oldest heresy in the world.
-It is supposed that they first betook themselves from the severity of the heathen persecutions which existed before Constantine the Great.
-And thus the woman fed into the wilderness from the face of the serpent, Rev. xii.
+It is supposed that they first betook themselves to this place among the mountains, to hide themselves from the severity of the heathen persecutions which existed before Constantine the Great.
+And thus the woman fled into the wilderness from the face of the serpent, Rev. xii.
 6, 14.
-"And to the woman were given two wings of a great eagle, that she might fly into the wilderness, into her place: where she is nourished for a time, and times, and half a time, from the face of the serpent."
+"And to the woman were given two wings of a great eagle, that she might fly into the wilderness, into her place: where she is nourshed for a time, and times, and half a time, from the face of the serpent."
 The people being settled there, their posterity continued from age to age: and being, as it were, by natural walls, as well as by God's grace, separated from the rest of the world, they never partook of the overflowing corruption.

 These especially were those virgins who were not defiled, when other churches prostituted themselves; but they kept themselves pure for Christ alone.
+They followed the when other churches prostituted themselves; but they kept themselves pure for Christ alone.
 They followed the Lamb, their spiritual husband, whithersoever he went: they followed him into this hideous wilderness, Rev. xiv.
-4,5.-Their doctrine and worsh'p; and by the confession of popish writers, they were a people remarkable for the strictness of their lives, for charity and other christian virtues.
+4,5.- Their doctrine and worship appear to be the same with the protestant doctrine and worship appear to be the seconfession of popish writers, they were a people remarkable for the strictness of their lives, for chartly and other christian virtues.
 They lived in external poverty in this hideous country; but they chose this rather than comply with the great corruptions of the rest of the world.

+Living in so secret a place, it was a long time before

 Living in so secret a place, it was a long time before they were noticed.
-But at last, falling under observation, the Romanists went out in mighty armies against them, fell upon them with insatiable cruelty, barbarously massacring and putting to death men, women, and children, with all imaginable tortures.
-Their enemies continued persecuting them with his satisfier persecution of the church of Rome.-The first and principal of these was a certain England titler carrying with them their doctrine, to which many were brought over.
-Their persecut PART V.
+But at last, falling under observation, the Romanists went out in mighty armies against them, fell upon them with insatiable cruelty, barbarously massafell upon them with insatiable cruelty, barbarously massa-cring and putting to death men, women, and children, with all imaginable tortures.
+Their enemies continued persecuting them with but little intermission for several laudred years; by which means many were driven out of the valleys of Piedmont.
+These fied into all parts of Europe, carrying with them their doctrine, to which many were brought over.
+Their persecutors could not by all their cruelties extirpate the church of God; so fulfilling his word, "that the gates of hell should not prevail against it."